pkpapadop/hal-nerf/README.md

 This pipeline contains two parts:
  * Training the DFNet pose regressor (https://arxiv.org/abs/2204.00559)
- * Optimizing the prediction of the pose regressor with Loc-Nerf
+ * Optimizing the prediction of the pose regressor with Loc-NeRF

 ## Usage